 tactile interpretation for VR participants who are deafblind.

-Board or contractor staff are responsible for contacting VR staff at least one week in advance to request an Interpreter or Work Experience Trainer to support a student's placement at the worksite.
-VR staff must be in agreement that a Work Experience Trainer or Interpreter is necessary for the student, based on the student's support needs, prior to arranging the service.
+Board or contractor staff are responsible for contacting VR staff at least one week in advance to request an interpreter or Work Experience trainer to support a student's placement at the worksite.
+VR staff must agree that a Work Experience trainer or interpreter is necessary for the student, based on the student's support needs, before arranging the service.
+The duration of this service will be based on the VR participant’s unique needs and job duties.
+It is expected this service may taper off as the VR participant learns the duties.

-The SEAL participant must work a minimum of four hours a week to constitute as one week of work.
+The VR participant must work a minimum of four hours a week to constitute one week of work.
 This minimum is set to allow flexibility for students with the most significant disabilities to participate in the program.
-Boards should expect that most participants will be able to work substantially more hours than the minimum.
+Boards should expect that most VR participants will be able to work substantially more hours than the minimum.

-1.5.4.4 Worksite Retention
+1.5.7 Worksite Retention

 VR participants must complete at least five weeks of paid work experience to qualify as successful completion of the program and for the Board to receive payment for the retention deliverable.
-Activities that help ensure worksite retention include providing advance notice of worksite placement, conducting monitoring visit(s), maintaining communication with the SEAL participant and worksite supervisor, and coordinating with VR staff to address any employer or participant needs.
-To meet the requirements for the Worksite Retention deliverable, The Board must verify that the SEAL participant worked a minimum of four hours per week and/or a minimum of 20 hours over the five-week placement duration.
-The Boards must submit supporting documentation which should include hours worked, start/end date of worksite placement, and wages.
+Activities that help ensure worksite retention include providing advance notice of worksite placement, conducting monitoring visit(s), maintaining communication with the VR participant and worksite supervisor, and coordinating with VR staff to address any employer or VR participant needs.
+To meet the requirements for the Worksite Retention deliverable, the Board must verify that the VR participant worked a minimum of four hours per week and a minimum of twenty hours over the five-week placement duration.
+The Boards must submit supporting documentation that includes hours worked, start/end date of worksite placement, and wages.

-1.5.4.5 Termination of Service Delivery
+1.5.8 Termination of Service Delivery